07/10/2024 9comments | Jump to last

 £66m repayable, with the rest in preferred shares that aren't convertible for 7 years and warrants that would require further cash injections before they themselves could be converted.

-We just need the NY court to okay the deal agreed with The Friedkin Group but the news today of the new holding companies registered by them with Companies House is further evidence they're confident it will.
+We just need the New York court to okay the deal agreed with The Friedkin Group but the news today of the new holding companies registered by them with Companies House is further evidence they're confident it will.

 EDIT: Scratch that.
 Turns out, the above deal is the one that TFG have negotiated with A-CAP, not the original terms agreed by Moshiri.